Flatbed Trailer Safety: Loading And Unloading Procedures

 Thursday, August 17th, 2017

-A common issue confronted by flatbed truck operators and shippers is knowing the proper safety procedures for loading and unloading flatbed trailers.
+A common issue flatbed truck operators and shippers commonly experience is knowing the proper safety procedures for loading and unloading flatbed trailers.
 Unfortunately, there isn’t a step-by-step rule book describing the proper procedures.
 There are, however, standard guides on which your company can rely.

 Understand safety vocabulary